partu18/pshychocloud/README.md

 ## Future work

+* Filter stopwords in spanish
+* Filter special autogenerate messages depending on the Analyzer
 * Add output (and generate the directory if needed) for the graphs
 * Prepare the project as an egg
 * Create a directory with the output